 Laft village, Kharbas cave, Naz Islands, Qeshm Island UNESCO Geopark Museum, and turtle nesting beach are other parts of the geosites of the Qeshm Island that you should not miss while visiting the island.

 Spending a night in the desert is one of the top attractions of Iran.
-Lut Desert is near Kerman, which is the largest city in the southeast of Iran.
+Lut Desert is near Kerman, which is the largest city in southeast Iran.

 Kalout is a part of Lut Desert and you can visit Rood-e Shoor (Salty River).
 It is the only river that flows in a desert all seasons during your visit to Shahdad.